Home

 Burn is a small village straddling the A19 to the south of Selby, North Yorkshire.

 With a population of just over 400 people, the village comprises around 190 houses, The Wheatsheaf Pub, Burn Methodist Chapel and the thriving Burn Cricket Club.
-Burn is also home to Burn Gliding Club based on Burn Airfield, made famous due to the presence of 578 Squadron during WW2.
+Burn is also home to Burn Gliding Club based on Burn Airfield, made famous due to the presence of 578 Squadron during WW2 and in October 2012 the village saw a new memorial unveiled in memory of the Royal Canadian Air Force’s 431 (Iroquois) Squadron, founded at Burn in November 1942.
+The then commanding officer and warrant officer came over from Moose Jaw, Saskatchewan, where the modern day 431 Squadron (“The Snowbirds”, the Canadian equivalent of the Red Arrows) is based, specifically for the ceremony.

-The first ‘Honorary Lady Mayoress’ to undertake those duties was the nation’s favourite soap star Jean Alexander (Hilda Ogden of ‘Coronation Street’ and more recently Auntie Wainwright in ‘Last of the Summer Wine’).
-She was followed by the BBC’s Harry Gration, now Honorary Mayor, while Christmas 2010 saw Berwick Kaler, York Theatre Royal’s Panto Dame and author for over 32 years, address the gathered crowds as Queen Victoria and receive the much coveted ‘gold’ key and freedom of the village – not to mention free ale in perpetuity in The Wheatsheaf – in his new role as ‘Grande Dame of Burn’.
-BBC Radio York’s Elly Fiorentini joined the village ‘Hall of Fame’ on 26 November 2011, becoming honorary Baroness of Burn.
+Following Lee Davison from Helicopter Heroes in 2007, the first ‘Honorary Lady Mayoress’ to undertake those duties was the nation’s favourite soap star the late Jean Alexander (Hilda Ogden of ‘Coronation Street’ and Auntie Wainwright in ‘Last of the Summer Wine’).
+She was followed by the late Harry Gration, BBC presenter, who served as Honorary Mayor, while Christmas 2010 saw Berwick Kaler, York Theatre Royal’s Panto Dame and author for over 32 years, address the gathered crowds as Queen Victoria and receive the much coveted ‘gold’ key and freedom of the village – not to mention free ale in perpetuity in The Wheatsheaf – in his new role as ‘Grande Dame of Burn’.

 Burn Parish Council, under the chairmanship of Chris Phillipson, meets, with some publicised exceptions, on the last Thursday of each month in the Methodist Chapel.